LEGAL CORNER: Update on Privacy Issues, the Fair Housing Act and Facebook Lawsuit

 Once the advertisement is posted, Facebook then utilizes algorithms to target specific Facebook users who align with the specifically chosen parameters and descriptive terms or categories.
 Facebook, through its algorithms, uses private information garnered from an individual’s Facebook account, including the user’s “likes,” friends, photographs, postings, “shared” content, etc., in order to restrict certain Facebook users from viewing or having access to a particular housing advertisement.
 Ultimately, this targeted form of advertising is by its very nature discriminatory, if legally protected classes are being blocked or restricted.

 The individual users on Facebook would not even be aware that they are being discriminated against because they would never see the advertisement or the underlying descriptive parameters that direct the ads to only those that have been “targeted” to receive it.
-In essence, a user’s own private data is being used against the user and, more importantly, being used for purposes that may clearly violate of the law.
+In essence, a user’s own private data is being used against the user and, more importantly, being used for purposes that may clearly violate the law.

 Real Estate Licensees Cannot Hide Behind Social Media Platforms